|Table of Contents

 Thermal energy is the energy that comes from the temperature of matter.
 The hotter the substance, the more is the vibration of molecules and hence the higher is the thermal energy.

 What is Thermal Energy Storage?

 Suppose there is a party and you are not likely to make ice when people arrive.
-You would buy ice, store it in freezer and use it when required.
+You would buy ice, store it in a freezer and use it when required.
 The process of thermal energy is very much similar.
-The electricity you utilize to make that ice is less expensive at night than during day time.
+The electricity you utilise to make that ice is less expensive at night than during the daytime.

-At night time during off-peak hours, the water containing 25% ethylene glycol is cooled by a chiller.
-The solution gets circulated in the heat exchanger within the ice bank, freezing 95% of water that surrounds the heat exchanger in the Icebank, freezing 95% of the water that is present around the heat exchanger in the tank.
+At nighttime during off-peak hours, the water containing 25% ethylene glycol is cooled by a chiller.
+The solution gets circulated in the heat exchanger within the ice bank, freezing 95% of the water that surrounds the heat exchanger in the ice bank, freezing 95% of the water that is present around the heat exchanger in the tank.
 The water around the heat exchanger never exits the tank.

 Ice is formed uniformly in the ice bank tank via counterflow heat exchanging tubes.
-As ice is made, the water still flows freely that prevents damage to the tank.
-The ice bank tank takes between six to 12 hours to charge completely.
+As ice is made, the water still flows freely which prevents damage to the tank.
+The ice bank tank takes between six and 12 hours to charge completely.

-On peak hours during daytime, the glycol solution circulates via the ice storage tank to deliver the stored energy to the building to augment electric chiller cooling.
-The cold glycol gets delivered at proper temperature to the cooling coil in air.
+On peak hours during the daytime, the glycol solution circulates via the ice storage tank to deliver the stored energy to the building to augment electric chiller cooling.
+The cold glycol gets delivered at a proper temperature to the cooling coil in the air.

 The fan blows air on the coils to supply cooling to the occupant spaces.
 People feel cold and never know that ice storage is being used to save money on the cost of cooling.

 Thermal Energy Storage Applications:

 - The thermal energy storage applications can be applied in the following fields.